BTimeApp/BTime/README.md

 You can view BTime on [http://0.0.0.0:8080](http://0.0.0.0:8080).
 Others on your local network can also use the url `http://[your_ip]:8080`to access the site if you've configured your machine's firewall correctly.

+#### Making Changes

+Please do NOT push to the main branch.
+This branch is reserved for production code.
+The working branch for this project is the **dev** branch.
+Make all pull requests and pushes on there.

 ## Licensed Work
 Cube icons are from [icons.cubing.net](https://icons.cubing.net/), which is under the [MIT License](https://opensource.org/license/mit).